 Instructions

 1. Make the Poolish: The night before making the baguettes or at least 6 hours before, make the poolish.
-In a large mixing bowl, combine the bread flour (90 grams/ ¾ cup), warm water (90 grams/ 90 milliliters), and instant yeast (¼ teaspoon).
+In a large mixing bowl, combine the AP flour (90 grams/ ¾ cup), warm water (90 grams/ 90 milliliters), and instant yeast (¼ teaspoon).
 Stir the mixture until all the flour is absorbed.

 2. Cover the bowl with plastic wrap or a shower cap (my preference) and let it stand at room temperature for at least 6 hours, but preferably 8-10 hours.

-3. Combine the Dough: Add the rest of the ingredients for the baguette dough into the bowl with the poolish this includes the bread flour (270 grams/ 2 ¼ cups), warm water (163 grams/ 163 milliliters), instant yeast (¼ teaspoon), and salt (1 ¼ teaspoons).
+3. Combine the Dough: Add the rest of the ingredients for the baguette dough into the bowl with the poolish this includes the AP flour (270 grams/ 2 ¼ cups), warm water (163 grams/ 163 milliliters), instant yeast (¼ teaspoon), and salt (1 ¼ teaspoons).

 4. Stir until well combined.
 It may appear as if there is not enough liquid but as you work it together it will become a sticky dough.
 Use your hands to pinch the dough together to fully incorporate all of the flour.
 As soon as all of the flour is hydrated and you have a shaggy dough with no dry spots, cover the bowl with a piece of plastic wrap and let it set at room temperature for 30 minutes.